 Financial Crimes are criminal activities carried out by individuals or criminal organizations to provide economic benefits through illegal methods.
-Financial crimes which have become a very important issue in recent years all over the world cause big harm to the economy and society.
-Income from financial crimes corresponds to a very large proportion of global GDP.
+Financial crimes, which have become a critical issue in recent years all over the world, cause big harm to the economy and society.
+Income from financial crimes corresponds to a substantial proportion of global GDP.
 Regulatory bodies constantly develop new tactics to combat financial crimes.
 With the development of technology, criminals develop new tactics.
-The most common financial crimes faced today are terrorist financing, money laundering, corruption and fraud.
+The most common financial crimes faced today are terrorist financing, money laundering, corruption, and fraud.

 What is Financial Crime?